Tubular-Terriers/code-jam/devlog/README.md

 ![image](https://media.discordapp.net/attachments/862242420863139855/864418416089366528/unknown.png)

-Finally created a custom keytext input handler and a textbox widget
+Finally, created a custom keytext input handler and a textbox widget

 when typing text, other keys do not affect the widget

 ![image](https://cdn.discordapp.com/attachments/862242420863139855/864527737195724800/textbox.gif)

-Refined the textbox widget so it includes other accessible api as well
+Refined the textbox widget, so it includes other accessible api as well

 Now keys like `ctrl+c` and `ctrl+backspace` does not appear on the screen and get ignored